 How good are modular helmets?
 Are they safe to ride in?
-These are just some of the questions that come up in relation to modular helmets.
-The answers are pretty good and yes, modular helmets are a safe option, fulling just short of their full-face counterparts.
-The following article answered all those nagging questions you’ve always had about modular helmets.
+These are just some of the questions that arise concerning modular helmets.
+The answers are quite positive; yes, modular helmets are a safe option, falling just short of their full-face counterparts.
+In this article, I address all those common questions you’ve always had about modular helmets.
+But first,

 Modular Helmets Design